Difference Between American Diamond and Real Diamond

 HOW TO DIFFERENTIATE BETWEEN REAL AND AMERICAN DIAMONDS

-1. Ask For A Certificate: If a piece is accompanied by a certificate of authenticity, it is very likely the real deal.
+1. Ask for a Certificate: If a certificate of authenticity accompanies a piece, it is very likely the real deal.
 You should review the certificate carefully to determine the credibility of the issuing authority.
-Certificates are issued by various authorities and independent appraisers.
-Ensure the certificate is issued by a reputable organization such as the American Society of Appraisers.
+Various authorities and independent appraisers issue certificates.
+Ensure that the certificate is issued by a reputable organization such as the American Society of Appraisers.

-2. Fog Test: Breath on the surface of the stone with your mouth and see if fogs up.
-Since diamonds are very good conductors the moisture clears up almost instantaneously.
+2. Fog Test: Breath on the surface of the stone with your mouth and see if it fogs up.
+Since diamonds are excellent conductors, the moisture clears up almost instantaneously.
 Other stones such as quartz, glass, and zirconium stay hazed for quite a few moments.
-Moissanite passes this test quite convincingly so you may have to go a step further and perform a full thermal conductivity to differentiate it from a real diamond.
+Moissanite passes this test quite convincingly, and so you may have to go a step further and perform a total thermal conductivity to differentiate it from a real diamond.

-3. Examine The Facets: Diamonds can be cut more precisely than CZ and other simulates.
-If you examine the edges between the facets of a real diamond with a magnifying glass, they should be sharp and crispy.
+3. Examine the Facets: Diamonds can be cut more precisely than CZ and other simulates.
+If you examine the edges between a real diamond's facets with a magnifying glass, they should be sharp and crispy.
 The lines on fake diamonds are usually rounded and have abrasions and dents.

-4. Light Test: The shadow cast by a stone can also help you differentiate between a real and a American diamond.
+4. Light Test: The shadow cast by a stone can also help you differentiate between a real and an American diamond.
 The shadows of real diamonds are usually grayish with no rainbows.
 If you shine a light through the stone, you should see a bright halo around the rim again with no rainbow.
-Rainbows in the reflection or shadow are an indication that the stone is either fake or of poor quality.
+In the reflection or shadow, rainbows indicate that the stone is either fake or of poor quality.

-5. See Through Test: If you turn the stone upside down and place it on a piece of print you shouldn't see any print through it at all if it is real.
-The reason for this is that diamonds refract so much light.
-With American diamonds, you can see the print clearly.
-If the diamond is not cut proportionately, it may allow some light to pass across it so this test isn't very reliable as a way to tell natural diamonds.
+5. See Through the Test: If you turn the stone upside down and place it on a print piece, you should not see any pattern through it if it is real since diamonds refract light.
+With American diamonds, you can see the print.
+If the diamond is not cut proportionately, it may allow some light to pass across it.
+Therefore, this test is not very reliable to tell natural diamonds.

-6. Look For Impurities: During the natural formation process of diamonds, various minerals and crystals are embedded in the diamond.
+6. Look for Impurities: During the natural formation process of diamonds, various minerals and crystals are embedded in the diamond.
 These inclusions result in visible spots or flaws on the stone.
-Rather than being a sign of low quality, these flaws are actually a stamp of authenticity.
-American diamonds and enhanced diamonds usually don't have these imperfections.
+Rather than being a sign of low quality, these flaws are a stamp of authenticity.
+American diamonds and enhanced diamonds usually do not have these imperfections.

-7. Weigh your gems: Using a precision scale, you can weigh your stones to bust the fake.
-Cubic zirconia, for example, weighs more than 50% heavier than authentic diamonds of the same size and shape.
+7. Weigh your Gems: Using a precision scale, you can weigh your stones to bust the fake.
+For example, Cubic zirconia weighs more than 50% heavier than authentic diamonds of the same size and shape.

-8. Consult A Jeweler: If you are still not decided, further tests such as ultraviolet test, X-ray and heat and electricity conductivity tests could help.
-These require complicated equipment that may not be easily available to you.
+8. Consult a Jeweler: If you are still not decided, further tests such as ultraviolet test, X-ray, and heat and electricity conductivity tests could help.
+These require complicated equipment that may not be readily available to you.
 It may help to exploit the expertise and resources of your local jeweler.
 With some luck and charm, you may not have to part with a dime for his services.

 FOUR REASONS YOU SHOULD CHOOSE AMERICAN DIAMONDS OVER REAL DIAMONDS

-There Is No Slave Labor Trade For American Diamonds: Artificial and synthetic stones are created in labs.
-As more people become aware of the questionable means by which real stones are harvested, they see getting a fake as not only a better decision financially but also a better decision ethically.
+There is no Slave Labor Trade for American Diamonds: Artificial and synthetic stones are created in labs.
+As more people become aware of the questionable means by which real stones are harvested, they see buying a fake one as a better decision financially and ethically.

 HOW TO KNOW IF DIAMONDS ARE REAL?

-Since it can be difficult to have real diamonds, you should see to it that what you have is an authentic one.
-There are lots of people who may try to fool you.
-This can be a problem, especially if you are going to give this to your special someone.
-That's why I have researched about the ways, how you can prevent getting fake diamond jewelry.
+Since it can be difficult to have real diamonds, you should confirm that you have an authentic one.
+Many people may try to fool you, which can be a problem, especially if you intend to give this to your special someone.
+It is for this reason that we have researched the ways of how you can prevent getting fake diamond jewelry.

-1. Real diamonds have flaws: This is really interesting.
-I thought that real diamonds don't have flaws and they are perfect.
-But this is the other way around.
+1. Real Diamonds have Flaws: This is interesting because it is thought that real diamonds do not have flaws and are perfect.
+But it is the other way around.
 Imitations are made perfect.
-But hey, you should be wise because there is just a little difference between the two, especially if it is made of Cubic Zirconia.
+However, you should be wise because there is just a slight difference between the two, especially if it is made of Cubic Zirconia.

-2. They Have Refraction Lines: You would see the lines from the center running horizontally.
-So, as much as possible, you should hold the diamond and look through it.
-Do not think that you are going to buy a defective jewelry once you see the lines as these are just normal.
+2. They have Refraction Lines: You would see the lines from the center running horizontally.
+Therefore, you should hold the diamond and look through it as soon as possible.
+Do not think that you are buying defective jewelry once you see lines because these are normal.

-3. They Have Tiny Inclusions Inside: You should visit a jewelry store personally because you will have the chance to hold the diamond and to see the inside part.
+3. They have Tiny Inclusions inside: You should visit a jewelry store personally because you will have the chance to hold the diamond to see the inside part.
 You will notice that they have tiny inclusions of stones.
 You can even use a magnifying glass for you to see this.

-4. Use A Newspaper Or A Printed Paper: Position the diamond upside down.
+4. Use a Newspaper or a Printed Paper: Position the diamond upside down.
 Look through it with the newspaper at its back.
-If the texts on the newspaper are not clear or blurry, then that’s a real diamond.
-But once the texts on the newspaper are clear, it is made of Cubic Zirconia.
-This is also referred to as a transparency test.
+If the texts in the newspaper are blurry, it is a real diamond.
+But once the texts on the newspaper are explicit, it is made of Cubic Zirconia.
+It is also referred to as a transparency test.

 5. Diamonds Will Not Hold Heat: If you are not still satisfied with the transparency test, you should do the fog test.
 Try to breathe on the diamond.
-If you will see that it is clear, then it is a real diamond.
-If you see that it is foggy, then, it is not real.
+If you will see that it is clear, it is a real diamond.
+If you realize that it is foggy, it is not real.

-6. Perform The Weight Test: Did you know that Cubic Zirconia is heavier than the real diamond?
-You should weigh your diamond and try to compare.
-If there is a discrepancy, you are holding the fake one.
+6. Perform the Weight Test: Did you know that Cubic Zirconia is heavier than a real diamond?
+You should weigh your diamond and try to compare it.
+If there is a discrepancy, you are holding a fake one.

-7. Try The Ultraviolet Test: Cubic Zirconia will not give you similar fluorescent color, unlike the real diamonds.
+7. Try the Ultraviolet Test: Cubic Zirconia will not give you similar fluorescent color, unlike real diamonds.

-8. Do The Loop Test: In this test, you will use the magnifying glass.
-In this way, you can check the characteristic of the diamond inside and out.
+8. Do the Loop Test: In this test, you will use the magnifying glass to check the diamond's characteristics inside and out.

-9. Use A Sandpaper To Test It: Since diamonds are known to be the hardest materials, there shouldn't be any form of scratch when you use the sandpaper to scratch it.
+9. Use Sandpaper to Test it: Since diamonds are the most rigid materials, and hence, there should not be any form of scratch when you use the sandpaper to scrape it.

-10. American Diamonds Are Cheaper: By asking the price of the diamond jewelry, you will also know if it is real or if it is just an imitation.
-An imitation will only be sold at a lower price compared to the genuine one.
-You should doubt it when somebody sells you inexpensive diamond jewelry as he may just be fooling you.
+10. American Diamonds are Cheaper: By asking the diamond jewelry price, you will also know if it is real or just an imitation.
+An imitation will only be sold at a lower cost compared to the genuine one.
+You should doubt it when somebody sells you inexpensive diamond jewelry as they may just be fooling you.

-11. It Is Important To Ask Advice From An Expert: Doing all of these things can be very challenging, especially if you are just going to buy a diamond jewelry for the first time.
-However, the person whom you will talk with should prove himself to you that he is an expert.
+11. It is Important to Ask for Advice from an Expert: Doing these things can be challenging, especially if you intend to buy a diamond jewelry piece for the first time.
+However, the person you will talk with should prove to you that he is an expert.
 There are lots of people who have been fooled.
-They just watch their money blown away without getting an authentic diamond.
-Of course, it can be difficult if you will just waste your money, time, and effort in dealing with a person whom you shouldn't trust.
-That's why make sure to make your own research.
+It would be best if you do your research before you spend your money purchasing a diamond.

 SOME TYPES OF AMERICAN DIAMONDS

-1. Glass: The American diamond which is made of glass can be easily identified.
-People who are experienced in diamond purchase can distinguish between them.
-The refractive index of glass is low so that it can't be as sparkling as the diamond.
-In addition, you can take a bowl of clean water and put the diamond into it.
-If it is made of glass, you can't see it in the water.
+1. Glass: The American diamond, which is made of glass, can be easily identified.
+People who are experienced in diamond purchases can distinguish between them.
+The refractive index of glass is low so that it cannot be as sparkling as the diamond.
+Besides, you can take a bowl of clean water and put the diamond into it.
+If it is made of glass, you cannot see it in the water.
 However, if it is the real diamond, it can be seen clearly.

-2. Synthetic Spinel: The difference between it and the diamond is that it can't shine brilliantly.
+2. Synthetic Spinel: The difference between it and the diamond is that it cannot shine brilliantly.
 If soaking it into methylene iodide, you will find that it nearly disappears.
-On the other hand, if it is the real diamond, it can be seen distinctly.
+On the other hand, if it is a real diamond, it can be seen distinctly.

-3. Crystals And Topaz: These two types of the gem are natural and clear.
-They look exactly like the diamond if being polished carefully, but both of them can't shine as brilliantly as the diamond.
+3. Crystals and Topaz: These two types of the gem are natural and clear.
+They look exactly like the diamond if polished carefully, but both cannot shine as brilliantly as the diamond.
 Moreover, they are all anisotropic bodies, but the diamond is a homogeneous body, so you can distinguish between them by using a polariscope.

-4. The Synthetic Blue Gem: The clear and colorless synthetic blue gem also looks like the real diamond after being polished.
-If you put it in methylene iodide, the synthetic blue gem is nearly invincible, while the real diamond can be seen clearly.
+4. The Synthetic Blue Gem: The clear and colorless synthetic blue gem also looks like a real diamond after being polished.
+If you put it in methylene iodide, the synthetic blue gem will be nearly invincible, while the real diamond can be seen clearly.

-5. Zircon: Before the invention of synthetic cubic zircon, zircon is the best substitute of the diamond.
-Zircon has powerful birefringence, which means it has two refractive indexes and the two refractive indexes are different from each other.
-Because of this, a special optical phenomenon is produced.
+5. Zircon: Before the invention of synthetic cubic zircon, zircon was the best substitute for the diamond.
+Zircon has strong birefringence, which means it has two refractive indexes and the two refractive indexes are different from each other.
+Because of this, a unique optical phenomenon is produced.
 When you observe the polished zircon from its top surface, you can see that the undersurface and the edges have double images.
-As for the real diamond, it is a homogeneous body so that this phenomenon won't be caused.
+The real diamond is a homogeneous body so that this phenomenon will not be caused.

 6. Synthetic Rutile: Rutile is a common natural mineral substance.
-Its composition is titanium dioxide and its refractive index is higher than that of the diamond, so it shines brilliantly after being polished.
-However, all the natural rutile is non-transparent.
+Its composition is titanium dioxide, and its refractive index is higher than that of the diamond, so it shines brilliantly after being polished.
+However, all the natural rutiles are non-transparent.
 In 1947, American Lead Company launched synthetic rutile first.
-The clear and transparent synthetic rutile then becomes the substitute of the diamond.
+The clear and transparent synthetic rutile then becomes the substitute for the diamond.
 The same as zircon, you can distinguish it from the real diamond by using a magnifying glass.